ADIRONDACK PEAK FALL COLOR

 blending multiple exposures of the same scene as panoramas and HDR’s, and using layer masks and focus stacking

-We will also have critiquing sessions of participants’ images shot during the workshop.
+We will also have image review sessions of participants’ images.
 Join Mark & Chris as they help elevate your fall photography beyond the commonplace to artistic excellence!

 Camera Skills Needed